mariumfirdous/ionic4/http-rest-api-get-method-example-random-users/README.md

-## Ionic 4 HTTP GET Request Eample Using Random User API
+## Ionic 4 HTTP GET Request Example Using Random User API

 Get Full tutorial on how to make HTTP GET Request using the Random User API using the below link.